Applied Health Diploma in Clinical Documentation Improvement for Medical Professionals

-Developed in conjunction with professionals from NYU Langone Medical Center, the Advanced Diploma in Clinical Documentation Improvement for Medical Professionals is a one-semester, blended program that offers students with a clinical background the opportunity to develop the critical skills required of CDI specialists, including knowledge of coding guidelines and principles.
-At the completion of this advanced diploma students are able to understand the role of CDS and the function of CDI programs, understand query concepts and formulate physician queries, and facilitate improvement in the overall quality of documentation.
+Developed in conjunction with professionals from NYU Langone Medical Center, the Diploma in Clinical Documentation Improvement for Medical Professionals is a blended program that offers students with a clinical background the opportunity to develop the critical skills required of CDI specialists, including knowledge of coding guidelines and principles.
+At the completion of this diploma, students have familiarity with the role of CDS and the function of CDI programs, understand query concepts, and are able to formulate physician queries and facilitate improvement in the overall quality of documentation.

-Note: Because of the specialized nature of this program, students applying for admission must hold an RN license with greater than two years of clinical experience or an MD or DO license with greater than two years of clinical experience.
-Students with a foreign medical degree and two years of experience in a clinical setting may also apply.
+Note: Because of the specialized nature of this program, students applying for admission must hold an RN license with more than two years of clinical experience, or they must hold an MD or DO license with more than two years of clinical experience.
+Students with a foreign medical degree and two years of experience in a clinical setting also may apply.

 - Knowledge of coding concepts and principles

-- Ability to read and analyze data in a patient health record
+- The ability to read and analyze data in a patient health record

-- Aptitude in establishing and maintaining strong verbal communications with clinicians and providers
+- The aptitude to establish and maintain strong verbal communication with clinicians and providers

 - Clinical Documentation Improvement Specialist